dlt-hub/dlt/docs/website/docs/getting-started/build-a-data-pipeline.md

 Technically, two key aspects contribute to `**dlt**`'s effectiveness:

 - scalability through iterators, chunking, parallelization,
-- and the utilization of implicit extraction DAGs that allow efficient api calls for data enrichments or transformations
+- and the utilization of implicit extraction DAGs that allow efficient api calls for data enrichments or transformations.

 ## Scalability via iterators, chunking, and parallelization: